Sancare/patient-portal/README.md

 # patient-portal

 **WARNING**: This repo is still very much in early development.
-It is not usable yet, and the release will be the subject of an adjustment.
+It is not usable yet, and the release will be the subject of an announcement.

 🔭 A web-based repository to share information about clinal trials and statistical analyses on real-life data